Cassell Webb: Biography

 Born in Llano, Texas, United States, in the late 1940s, Webb began playing guitar at 14 and later became involved with the psychedelic scene in San Antonio.
 She became a member of the Children, a psychedelic group that was part of Lelan Rogers' stable of artists, appearing on their 1968 Rebirth album and several singles.
-She later joined Saddlesore, a Texas combo whose core members, Mayo Thompson and Rick Barthelme, were former members of Red Krayola, another Rogers-managed act.
-Saddlesore recorded one single ("Old Tom Clark") on the Texas Revolution label before disbanding in the early 1970s.
+She later joined Saddlesore, a Texas combo whose core members, Mayo Thompson, Frank Davis and Rick Barthelme, were former members of Red Krayola, another Rogers-managed act.
+Saddlesore recorded one single in 1971 ("Old Tom Clark b/w Pig Ankle Strut") on the independent record label Texas Revolution before shortly disbanding.

 Webb spent time in California and New York working as a session singer and acquiring some knowledge of production, before returning to Texas, where she spent the next few years working with country artists such as Jerry Jeff Walker, Guy Clark, and B. W. Stevenson.
 It was around the time she began writing songs that she also began her long association with songwriter/producer Craig Leon.

 Webb went to Europe in the early 1980s, first to the Netherlands and then to England, where she settled permanently and began her solo recording career.
 She initially signed to the small independent label Statick Records, recording her debut album, Llano, before later joining the roster of Venture Records, an off-shoot of Richard Branson's Virgin Records label, where she recorded Thief of Sadness in 1987.
 Webb's third album, Songs of a Stranger, was derived from her concert repertory of other artists' music, including Jimmy Webb ("P.F.
 Sloan"), Nick Drake ("Time Has Told Me"), Townes Van Zandt ("If I Needed You"), and Phil Ochs ("Jim Dean of Indiana").